planetfederal/desktop-documentation/docs/source/components/qtdesigner.rst

    * On the right-hand side of the screen you will find the :guilabel:`Widget box` which lists all available widgets (2).
 This list can be used to insert widgets by simply dragging and dropping them on top of the dialog.
    * In the left-hand side (among others) there's the :guilabel:`Property Editor` (3), that can be used to edit the properties of the dialog itself or of each inserted widgets.
    * Finally, in the top, near to the menus, you will find the :guilabel:`Forms` toolbar(4), which we will use to impose some alignment layout for consistency purposes.

+   .. note:: In Mac OS X, Qt Designer starts up in `Multiple Top-Level Windows mode` by default, looking very different from what is presented above.
+To change it, you should go to :menuselection:`Designer --> Preferences...` and choose ``Docked Window`` in the :guilabel:`User Interface Mode`.

 To see what widgets we want to use on the new form, we will need to inspect the data's attributes and the layer's current feature form.